 An endoscopic surgery consists of making a small incision in the scalp and a small hole in the bone.
 A small tube, typically called a sheath, is advanced through the brain to get access to the lateral ventricle.
 An endoscope can then be passed into the lateral ventricle to remove the colloid cyst.
-An endoscopic in its simplest form is a tube with a light, camera and working channel.
+An endoscopic in its simplest form is a tube with a light, camera, and working channel.
 The light provides illumination for the camera to see what is going on.
-The working channel provides the surgeon a way to get instruments and tools in front of the camera to perform surgery.
+The working channel provides the surgeon with a way to get instruments and tools in front of the camera to perform surgery.

-Endoscopic removal of a colloid cyst tends to have less up-front risk than an open surgery but also may have a slightly higher reoperation rate than open surgery.
+Endoscopic removal of a colloid cyst tends to have less up-front risk than open surgery but also may have a slightly higher reoperation rate than open surgery.
 The endoscopic approach may not be suitable for all colloid cysts depending on the size and location of the cyst.

 Stereotactic Aspiration of a Colloid Cyst

 A third option to treat a colloid cyst is a stereotactic aspiration.
 This is performed by making a small incision in the scalp then a small hole in the bone.
 The surgeon then advances a needle through the brain and into the cyst using some variety of either frame-based or frameless neuronavigation.
-The contents of the colloid cyst may be able to be aspirated decreasing its size.
+The contents of the colloid cyst may be able to be aspirated, decreasing its size.

 Aspiration of a colloid cyst may not be achievable if the contents of the colloid cyst are particularly thick or if there is no safe corridor to the colloid cyst.
 Stereotactic aspiration of a colloid cyst has less relative surgical risk than an endoscopic or open resection of the colloid cyst but has the highest reoperation rate compared to the other two treatment modalities.
 With the aspiration of the colloid cyst, the cyst is left in place and simple decompressed.
-The cyst may re-expand over time and become symptomatic again.
+The cyst may reexpand over time and become symptomatic again.

 Asymptomatic Colloid Cyst

 An asymptomatic colloid cyst does not necessarily warrant treatment.
-If there is hydrocephalus most, all surgeons would agree surgery is warranted, but if a colloid cyst is found incidentally, then surgery is not necessarily warranted.
-Colloid cysts which are smaller than 10 mm or more centrally located in the third ventricle are less likely to obstruct the near term.
+If there is hydrocephalus most, all surgeons would agree, surgery is warranted, but if a colloid cyst is found incidentally, then surgery is not necessarily warranted.
+Colloid cysts that are smaller than 10 mm or more centrally located in the third ventricle are less likely to obstruct the near term.
 Such colloid cysts may be monitored over time with serial imaging looking for colloid cyst size and location as well as any evidence of hydrocephalus.
 There have been infrequent reported cases of colloid cysts which were followed clinically but caused acute hydrocephalus and death.

 Some colloid cysts can be watched for years to decades without any issue.
 Others can slowly grow in size or cause subacute or acute hydrocephalus.
 With complete surgical resection, the prognosis is good, and colloid cysts are rare to recur after complete resection.
-Rare cases of sudden death have been reported with colloid cysts which is usually attributed to acute obstructive hydrocephalus.
+Rare cases of sudden death have been reported with colloid cysts, which is usually attributed to acute obstructive hydrocephalus.